AllianceAuth-Apps/aa-taskmonitor/README.md

 - Q: How is this app different from flower?
 - A: Flower offers more detailed and technical information about task runs and might be therefore more suitable for developers.
 However, it not designed to store a larger number of task logs (default is 10K) and is therefore less suited to monitor tasks with Alliance Auth, where you typically have many 100K tasks per day.

-- Q: Is it possible to store tasks longer then for 24 hours?
+- Q: Is it possible to store tasks longer then for just 24 hours?
 - A: Yes, there is a setting, which you can increase according to your needs.
 However, please keep in mind that your storage needs will increase accordingly.
 The current approx. usage is 0.5 KB per entry, so e.g. you need 200MB for 400.000 entries.
 At some point you also might run into performance issues, e.g. long page load times.
 Nevertheless, we want this app to work with very large data sets.
 So if you run into any issues, please let us know.